Syria envoy presses Damascus for ceasefire

-Syria’s Foreign Ministry said the talks were “constructive and serious” and that Brahimi and Moualem discussed “objective and realistic ways of halting the violence by either side, to prepare the ground for comprehensive dialogue between Syrians”.

-It added that dialogue, rather than foreign intervention, was the only way to resolve the crisis.

-Syria has so far given a guarded response to Brahimi’s ceasefire proposal, suggesting it wants guarantees that rebels would reciprocate any move by Assad’s forces.
+There were no immediate details on the talks but Syria has so far given a guarded response to Brahimi’s proposal, suggesting it wants guarantees that rebels would reciprocate any move by Assad’s forces.

 Brahimi, the joint U.N.-Arab League special envoy for the Syria crisis, has been criss-crossing the region with the aim of convincing Assad’s main backers and his foes to support the idea of a truce during the holiday, which starts at dusk on Thursday.

-Turkish Foreign Minister Ahmet Davutoglu has called for all sides to observe the three or four-day ceasefire.
-Iran, one of Assad’s major backers, has also supported the call but added that the main problem in Syria was foreign interference, such as arming the rebels.
+Turkish Foreign Minister Ahmet Davutoglu has called for all sides to observe the three- or four-day ceasefire.
+Iran, one of Assad’s major backers, has also supported the call but added that the main problem in Syria was foreign interference.

 The United States, which has been a vocal critic of Assad but has little apparent influence on the ground, threw its weight behind the ceasefire call on Friday.